Kitchen island is one of the main parts of the kitchen

 – kick-plate base

-We strongly recommend the first one.
+We strongly recommend the leg base.

 When the kitchen island is on legs, you don’t risk to damage the unit with the daily mopping and water spill.
 The unit is well ventilated, does not build mold and does not give comfortable living space for mice, cockroaches and other insects.